RAKWireless/wisblock-node-red/interface/rak5802/rak5802_modbus/README.md

 <img src="assets/install.png" alt="install" style="zoom:67%;" />

-#### 3.2.3.
-Flow configuration
+## 3. Run example

-After all the preparation, you can import the flow now, the new flow should look like this:
+After all the preparation, you can import the [flow](./rak5802-example-flow.json) now, the new flow should look like this:

 <img src="assets/rak5802-flow.png" alt="rak5802-flow" style="zoom:67%;" />